 - JISC Digital Media: supports staff in finding, creating & using images - also supports management of large-scale digitisation projects

-- JISC MediaHub: previously Film and Sound Online: collections of film and video covering all subjects.
-Films are of high quality.
-They are fully downloadable, either in full, or as segments.
-They can be used freely in learning, teaching and research.
-You can browse by subject.
-You can also download 'preview' film clips that demonstrate the range of available content.
+- JISC MediaHub: high quality film and videos covering all subjects which can be used freely in learning, teaching and research.
 Accessing JISC MediaHub: after you enter, click on Login via UK Federation & then select the University of Bath from the drop-down menu.
 After agreeing to terms & conditions, enter your BUCS username & password.
 Then click on 'Explore' & 'By Collection'.

-- TED: video talks given by Isabelle Allende, Gordon Brown, Henry Markram and Steven Pinker and many others - debates on science, technology, design, business, culture & global issues
+- TED: video talks given by Isabelle Allende, Gordon Brown, Henry Markram, Steven Pinker & many others - debates on science, technology, design, business, culture & global issues

-- TV & Radio Recording: University of Bath's AV Unit's information covering ERA & OU recording licenses, copyright information and links to film & video databases
+- TV & Radio Recording: information about the ERA & OU recording licenses, copyright information and links to film & video databases

 - Xpert: covers broad discipline range - click on an image to find out in which ways you're permitted to use it - all images should be attributed